puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/policy-resources/flow-schema-v1.md

     *Atomic: will be replaced during a merge*

-    subjects is the list of normal user, serviceaccount, or group that this rule cares about.
+    subjects is the list of users, serviceaccounts, or groups that this rule cares about.
 There must be at least one member in this slice.
 A slice that includes both the system:authenticated and system:unauthenticated user groups matches every request.
 Required.

     <a name="Subject"></a>
     *Subject matches the originator of a request, as identified by the request authentication system.
 There are three ways of matching an originator; by user, group, or service account.*